 After the visit we carry on our journey to Leh.
 Spend one overnight at Grand Dragon.
 Accommodation is in a Deluxe Room with en-suite facilities.
 Your stay includes all meals.

-Today connect for your flight to Delhi.
-Upon arrival, you will be driven to the Trident Gurgaon Hotel (close to the airport), where you can freshen up before your homeward flight later this evening.
+Today, you will be collected for your flight to Delhi.
+Upon arrival, you will be driven to the ROSEATE HOUSE Hotel, where you can freshen up before your homeward flight later this evening.

 · Meals as mentioned in itinerary